Movatterモバイル変換

 Plato's academy, amosaic fromPompeii

-Aschool is theeducational institution (and, in the case of in-person learning, thebuilding) designed to providelearning environments for theteaching ofstudents, usually under the direction ofteachers.
+Aschool is aneducational institution (and, in the case of in-person learning, thebuilding) designed to providelearning environments for theteaching ofstudents, usually under the direction ofteachers.
 Most countries have systems of formaleducation, which is sometimescompulsory.
-In these systems, students progress through a series of schools that can be built and operated by both government and private organization.
+In these systems, students progress through a series of schools that can be built and operated by both government and private organizations.
 The names for these schools vary by country (discussed in theRegional terms section below) but generally includeprimary school for young children andsecondary school for teenagers who have completedprimary education.
 An institution wherehigher education is taught is commonly called auniversity college oruniversity.

 In addition to these core schools, students in a given country may also attend schools before and after primary (elementary in the U.S.) and secondary (middle school in the U.S.) education.Kindergarten orpreschool provide some schooling to very young children (typically ages 3–5).
 University,vocational school,college, orseminary may be available after secondary school.
 A school may be dedicated to one particular field, such as a school of economics or dance.Alternative schools may provide nontraditional curriculum and methods.
 (Full article...)